ICHEC-learn/sciprog_21/Practical_02/README.md

 This folder just contains the two scripts that were given to us in week two.
-Both scripts can be run using the following two commands, where the name of the file is inserted, gcc script_name.c -o output_file_name -lm, then run ./output_file_name
+Both scripts can be run using the following two commands, gcc conversion.c -o conversion -lm, then run ./conversion .
+For the second script run the following commands, gcc sum.c -o sum -lm, then run ./sum .